modenaxe/MuscleForceDirection/README.md

 A typical example is a muscle including _via points_ or _wrapping surface_, for example the gastronemius, that can alter the muscle lines of action substantially between the first segment of the muscle and the last segment attached to a certain bone.
 ![anat_vs_effect](https://github.com/modenaxe/MuscleForceDirection/blob/master/images/anatomical_vs_effective.png)

+A good explanation of this difference is available in section 5.4.3 of Yamaguchi's book `Dynamic Modeling of Musculoskeletal Motion: A Vectorized Approach for Biomechanical Analysis in Three Dimensions` entitled `EFFECTIVE ORIGIN AND INSERTION POINTS`.

 # Plugin options

 Using the plugin setup you can decide: